nipy/nipy/nipy/neurospin/README.txt

 Replacements: the following are the most common text replacements that typically will update an existing ``fff2`` code to use the new module:

-* import fff2. -> import neuroimaging.neurospin.
+* import fff2. -> import nipy.neurospin.
-* import fff2 -> import neuroimaging.neurospin as fff2
+* import fff2 -> import nipy.neurospin as fff2
 * from fff2 -> from nipy.neurospin
 * fff2 -> neuroimaging.neurospin